kokoko3k/koko-aio-slang/docs-ng.md

                 Since emulating phosphors with high Min-Max range changes the apparent gamma of the final image, it is advised, if needed, to use this option to compensate, instead of the main gamma correction.
                 It is also a quick way to make the image brighter or darker.
-        Inter-cell extra steepness (for integer scaling)
-            When you set maximum width to anything > 0.33, the phosphor light will bleed over the adiacent (left/right) ones so that they will start to blend togheter.
-            This option will avoid the bleeding.
-            You may want them to blend or not, depending on your preference to see a "grid".
-            This function is useful when you want to emulate handhelds screens using integer scaling, where cells are well separated.
         Black level of the unexcided phosphor grid Draw the vertical grid that hosts phosphors.
             This is likely to produce moiree when using X resolution = core